Isopod Humidity Guide: Getting Moisture Levels Right

 How to Maintain Humidity

-Humidity is primarily controlled through three factors:
+Humidity is controlled through three core elements:

-- Substrate depth
+- Substrate structure

 - Leaf litter coverage